sneerteam/sneer/README.md

 This will create the file android-api/build/libs/sneer-android-api-nodeps-X.X.X.jar.
 Copy it into your libs folder and you're good to go.

-Depend on the projects directly
+Using the Projects in the Build Path
 ----

 Referencing the Sneer projects directly in your workspace is specially useful if you're planning to change Sneer codes.
 Eclipse refactoring, call hierarchy and some of those facilities work better if you reference the project instead of the jar file.